thoduerr/development-tools/periodic-git-commit/README.md

 LOG_LEVEL: Set the logging level (DEBUG, INFO, WARNING, ERROR, CRITICAL).
 Default is DEBUG.
 OLLAMA_BASE_URL: Base URL for the Ollama LLM.
 Default is http://localhost:11434.
 OLLAMA_LLM_TEMPERATURE: OLLAMA_LLM_TEMPERATURE parameter for the LLM.
 Default is 0.0.
-MODEL_NAME: Default model name for the LLM.
+OLLAMA_LLM_MODEL_NAME: Default model name for the LLM.
 Default is 'llama3.1:8b'.
 PERIOD: Default period in seconds between commits.
 Default is 3600 (1 hour).
 PREFIX_REGEX: Default regular expression to extract the ticket ID from the branch name.
 Default is '(INSTA-\d+)'.
 Example .env File